Semigroup approach to the sign problem in quantum Monte Carlo simulations: Proof of a series of trace inequalites

 Let $Z=\mathrm{tr}\left[\exp\left(h\right)\right]\geq0$ and assume $Z\neq0$ so that the Green's function $G$ can be defined by

 with $i,\ j=1,\dots,4r$, and $\theta$ is the unit step function.
-Only the contractions between anihilation and creation operators lead to non-zero elements of $G$.
+Only the contractions between annihilation and creation operators lead to non-zero elements of $G$.
+Define the skew-symmetric matrix $\tilde{G}$ by $\tilde{G}_{ij}=G_{ij}$ when $i>j$.
 In the non-trivial case there are $2r$ creation operators and $2r$ annihilation operators in total.
 Therefore one can select an appropriate permuation matrix $P$ such that

 with $\det P=1$, meanwhile the Kramers time-reversal symmetry leads to the relation

 where $J_{M}$ is a skew-symmetric real orthogonal matrix.
 So all the eigenvalues of $M$ occur in complex conjugate pairs even when they are real numbers, which is ensured by the Kramers degeneracy theorem.